When Companies Should Bring in a Fractional COO

 This is why working with a firm like 2Go Advisory Group creates outsized value.

-Rather than hiring a single independent operator, 2Go provides access to a full bench of functional expertise including fractional CFOs, CHROs, CIOs, and recruiting specialists.
+Rather than hiring a single independent operator, 2Go provides access to a full bench of functional expertise including fractional CFOs, Fractional CHROs, Fractional CIOs, and SF Bay Area recruiting specialists.

 This model delivers several advantages: